The Developer Advocate's Journey: From Code to Community

 Each industry taught me something crucial about developer relations:

 Developers building online stores need to ship fast.
 Documentation that takes 10 minutes to read?
 Too long.
 APIs that require 5+ integration steps?
-Too complex.
+Too complex. **Lesson**: Optimize for time-to-first-success, not feature completeness.

 What I've Learned About Modern DevRel